 The purpose of the Ferndale Museum, as an historical and educational museum, is to foster an appreciation and understanding of the culture and heritage of Ferndale, the lower Eel River Valley and the area as far south as the Mattole River Valley.

-The Ferndale Museum collection contains audio material from the 1970s and 1980s.
-The majority of the collection consists of oral histories and include subjects and topics such as ranching, western travel, seismology, Bear River and more.
+The Ferndale Museum's digital collection at California Revealed consists of audio recordings from the 1970s and 1980s.
+The collection consists of oral histories related to ranching, western travel, seismology, the Bear River, and more.

-The Fine Arts Museum of San Francisco collection consists of text material from the 1890s and 1900s.
-A majority of the collection contains a scrapbook with various newspaper clippings documenting the opening days of the M.H. de Young Memorial Museum in 1895 and its early practices.
-Content includes illustrations, architecture, and exhibitions from the period.
+The Fine Arts Museum of San Francisco's digital collection at California Revealed consists of text materials from the 1890s and 1900s.
+The collection includes a scrapbook with various newspaper clippings documenting the opening days of the M.H. de Young Memorial Museum in 1895 and its early practices.

 The Freedom Archives is a non-profit educational archive located in San Francisco dedicated to the preservation and dissemination of historical audio, video, and print materials documenting progressive movements and culture from the 1960s to the 1990s.
 Offering a youth development program focused on engagement with these historical materials and providing media production training, we also produce original documentaries and educational resources for use by schools and organizations as tools for community building and social justice work.

 The Freedom Archive's digital collection at California Revealed consists of moving image and audio recordings from the 1970s and 1980s.
 The collection contains protest footage and interviews related to the Pan African Congress, International Women’s Day, La Raza, and San Francisco rock band the Looters, as well as a large number of audio recorded for the Californians of Mexican Descent radio series.

 The Fremont Main Library offers opportunities and resources for lifelong learning and enjoyment that support individual and community growth.